Skip to main content

 Advancing the Science of Computing

 Advanced computing enables scientists and engineers to tackle challenges that cannot be addressed through traditional experimentation alone, whether due to scale, complexity, or practicality.
-Through our own research and the vibrant research community supported by the Advanced Scientific Computing Research program at the Department of Energy, NREL is part of ensuring U.S. leadership in supercomputing, computational science, and advanced networking for science.
-In particular, we provide open-access supercomputing and network facilities that are specially built for handling enormous quantities of scientific data.
+Through our own research and the vibrant research community supported by the Advanced Scientific Computing Research program at the U.S. Department of Energy, NREL is part of ensuring U.S. leadership in supercomputing, computational science, and advanced networking for science.
+In particular, we provide open-access supercomputing and network facilities that are specially built for handling enormous quantities of scientific data—fostering collaboration that enables integration testing, data-driven decision-making, faster deployment, and reduced risk across the energy ecosystem.

 Focus Areas